thorn-lab/coronavirus_structural_task_force/pdb/human_interaction_partners/Cathepsin_L/3k24/README.md

 ## Basefolder

-3k24.pdb and 3k24.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+3k24.pdb and 3k24.cif - the coordinates of the threedimensional molecular model

-3k24-sf.cif - contains deposited diffraction data for this PDB entry, if the structure has been solved with X-ray or neutron crystallography.
+3k24-sf.cif - deposited diffraction data for this PDB entry

-3k24.mtz - contains structure factors after automatic refinement of molecular model against the diffraction data.
+3k24.mtz - structure factors after automatic refinement of molecular model against the diffraction data.

 ## Subfolders